LingLe-Cp3/DL-from-Scrach-Self-Study-/README.md

 ### Chapter 3: Neural Network

-* The activation function(\sigma) is a bridge between Perceptron and Neural Network.
+* The activation function(\sigma(.)) is a bridge between Perceptron and Neural Network.
 A single perceptron is a one-layer network using a step function as an activation function; a Multi-layer perceptron is a neural network using a sigmoid function, a ReLU function, and other smooth functions as an activation function.
   * Sigmoid function(Binary Classification)
   * Softmax function(Multiclass Classification)
   * Identity function(Regression)